-Technology affects every aspect of our daily lives, whether we like it or not.
+Technology affects every aspect of our daily lives.
 Technology is the passport by which we explore, communicate, share stories, track success, and engage with others.
 It is at the heart of all we do.

-The Academy for Career Exploration is a public charter high school in Providence, serving a predominantly Latino student population.
+The Academy for Career Exploration is a public charter high school in Providence, serving an urban, predominantly Latino student population.
 The school provides a full college prep curriculum with a focus on technology to get students ready for high-skill, high-demand, high-wage careers.
-ACE follows a student centered approach to put the student first to help them attain the knowledge and essential skills they need to be college and career ready upon graduation.
 As a Career and Technical Education (CTE) school, ACE provides students with opportunities to earn technology based certifications, college credit, and practical work experience inside and outside of school.